microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/windowssettings.md

 | Medium score       |  5000        |
 | Low score          |  1000        |

-Each score will decreased by one when a condition match.
+Each score will be decreased by one when a condition matches.

 | Priority | Condition                                                         | Score type   |
 | -------- | ----------------------------------------------------------------- | ------------ |